simon-weber/the-listserve-archive/about.md

 title: The Listserve Archive
 ---

 This site is an automatic archive of the daily posts from [The Listserve](http://www.thelistserve.com), an email lottery.
 This is an unsanctioned effort; head to their site to see what it's all about.

-This site is hosted on [Simon Weber](http://www.simonmweber.com)'s [GitHub](https://github.com/simon-weber/the-listserve-archive).
+This site is hosted on [my](http://www.simonmweber.com)'s [GitHub](https://github.com/simon-weber/the-listserve-archive).
 A simple backend receives emails, then formats and commits them to the repo.
 The repo is automatically served with GitHub Pages.
 Contributions are welcome.

 If you're interested in a machine-friendly format of the data, see the [data directory](https://github.com/simon-weber/the-listserve-archive/tree/gh-pages/data).
 You can also get it through http, eg [http://thelistservearchive.com/data/2013-01-01.json](http://thelistservearchive.com/data/2013-01-01.json).

 All posts are licensed under the [Creative Commons 3](http://creativecommons.org/licenses/by/3.0/).

-There are no plans to serve an atom/rss feed of the posts; get on [The Listserve](http://www.thelistserve.com) so you have a chance to author one!
+If this site has been useful, consider [tipping me a buck on Gittip](https://www.gittip.com/simon-weber/).